azuline/rose/docs/METADATA_MANAGEMENT.md

 which restricts the modified tags to those matched by the matcher. which means that only matched tags are actioned.

-Note that `pattern` does not default to the matcher's pattern if (1) `tags != matched` or (2) `all = true`.
-In those cases, `pattern` defaults to null, which matches all values.
+Note that `pattern` does not default to the matcher's pattern if `tags != matched` In those cases, `pattern` defaults to null, which matches all values.

-`kind` determines which action is taken on the matched tags. `all` only affects multi-value tags, determining whether to act on only matched value or all values.
-And each `kind` of action has different arguments of its own, which we'll explore below.
+`kind` determines which action is taken on the matched tags.
+There are five kinds of actions, each of which has _kind-specific args_:

-There are five _kinds_ of actions:

-- `replace`: Replace a tag.
+- `replace`: Replace the tag value.
+Has one argument: `replacement`.
+For
-- `sed`: ...
-- `split`: ...
-- `add`: ...
+- `sed`: Executes a regex substitution (via Python's `re.sub`) on the tag value.
+Has two arguments: `pattern` and `replacement`.
+- `split`: Splits a tag value into multiple values.
+Has one argument:
+  `delimiter`, which is used to split the value.
+This action is only applicable to multi-value tags.
+- `add`: Adds a value to the tag.
+Has one argument: `value`.
+This action is only applicable to multi-value tags.
-- `delete`: ...
+- `delete`: Deletes the matched tag value.
+Takes no arguments.

 ### Multi-Value Tags

-For multi-valued tags, `all`...
+Single-valued tags have a pretty straightforward behavior: if the tag value matches, either replace the value, sed the value, or delete the value.

+For Multi-valued tags, only values matching the pattern are acted upon.
+So for example, given the genre tags `[K-Pop, Dance-Pop, Contemporary R&B]` and the action `genre:Pop::sed:p:b`, the result will be `[K-Pob, Dance-Pob, Contemporary R&B]` (`Contemporary R&B` is left untouched).

+In order to act on all the values, the pattern can be set to null.
+Then the action will run over all values in the tag.
+This can be used to, for example, fully replace a tag.
+For example, given the above three genre tags, the action `genre:::replace:Hi;High` will result in `[Hi, High]`.

+There are three additional mechanics affecting multi-value tags:

+- If the new value in a multi-valued tag contains a `;`, the value will be split into multiple values, with `;` as the delimiter.
+This allows you to create multiple values from a single value (e.g. `[Hi, High]`!).
+- If the new value is an empty string, it is removed from the result.
+This can be used, for example, in the `sed` action to remove values based on a regex pattern.
+- The values in the tag are deduplicated.
+If this were not the case, we would have gotten `[Hi, High, Hi, High, Hi, High]` in the previous example.
+  Instead, we got `[Hi, High]`.

 ## Rule Language